mr-staker/build-pkg/recipes/elrond/README.md

  * Debian (including derivatives e.g Ubuntu) via deb packages.
 Built on Ubuntu 20.04.
  * Red Hat (including rebuilds e.g CentOS/Rocky/Oracle and derivatives) via rpm packages.
 Built on Oracle Linux 8.6.

+Supports Podman build backend as alternative to Docker.

 ## Reasons for doing this

 While the existing setup scripts are enough to get you going, that's becoming a bit difficult to maintain for an end to end automation setup.
 To understand this statement a bit better, shell scripts are notoriously bad/difficult at ensuring convergence/idempotence (i.e configuration management systems theory).